Why Does My Chest Hurt After Smoking Weed?

 Chest pain is a general description of discomfort between the neck and stomach.
 It can range from dull and mild to severe, which is usually a sign of a deeper medical issue.
 It is the second most common reason people visit the emergency room and accounts for over 8 million visits yearly.

 A variety of different factors can trigger chest pain.
 It is often linked to heart conditions but can be associated with chronic coughing.
-When it comes to cannabis and chest pain, coughing fits are often the culprit, as they occur regularly after smoking.
+When it comes to cannabis and chest pain, coughing fits are usually the culprit, as they occur regularly after smoking.

 Get Your Medical Card Online Get approved today in minutes with the nation's #1 trusted medical card provider.